UNINETTSigma2/documentation/apps/ncview.md

 ## License Information

-Ncview is available under the [https://www.gnu.org/licenses/gpl.html](GNU General Public License (GPLv3)).
+Ncview is available under the [GNU General Public License (GPLv3)](https://www.gnu.org/licenses/gpl.html).

 It is the user's responsibility to make sure they adhere to the license agreements.